After unboxing your shiny new espresso machine, the next challenge is making the most delicious shot of espresso.

 The well-executed Italian roast has a robust taste and feel that is conventionally associated with “strong” coffee.

 The crema comes out almost like a textbook example and its full body adds to the overall feel.
-As appearances go, I think this is almost a picture-perfect espresso.
-The lush layer of crema and the full-bodied brew underneath make quite a sight.
+As appearances go, I think it brews an almost picture-perfect espresso.
+The lush layer of crema and the full-bodied brew underneath make it quite a sight.

-I am a bit of a snob when it comes to coffee, so my favorite beans are Colombian.
+I am a bit of a snob when it comes to espresso (all coffee, in fact), so my favorite beans are Colombian.

 Colombian coffees have a very rich and earthy flavor that is brought out really nicely in espresso.
 For me, they are some of the finest espresso coffee beans out there.

 Colombia is one of the biggest and most famous coffee-producing nations in the world.
-This is thanks to the mild, well-balanced flavors of their coffee beans.
+This is thanks to the mild, well-balanced flavors of their coffees.
 The mildness makes them perfect for espresso as they can be dark roasted without turning bitter.

-Jaguar Espresso by Equator Coffees is a great choice to use with your espresso machine and one of my top picks right now.
+Jaguar Espresso by Equator Coffees is a great choice to use with your espresso machine and currently is one of my top picks.

 The Jaguar Espresso works well with milk.
 So, it is the perfect choice for your daily latte or cappuccino as well, if that is your coffee preference.